 You read my experience as a panelist above.
 As an attendee, I was very impressed with the line up of speakers and the hard work they all put into their presentations.
 There was so much great information being given all day long.
 I know a few of us were hard pressed to list any improvements on their questionnaire – can’t change rain 😀

-Thankfully BTB video taped it all and is going to be making it available along with PowerPoint presentations available.
+Thankfully BTB video taped the entire presentation, and is going to be making it available along with PowerPoint presentations.
 They will be open to anyone that wanted to go but was unable and those of us that went to help improve on our notes – too much useful info to capture.

 Throughout the day, the speakers echoed each other on so many key points.
 Each one provided their own way of communicating similar relevant information and explaining how it was applicable, not only to their own types of businesses but those in the audience.